jiobu1/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation - Where has homeschooling become more prevalent?

-2. Trend related to the news
+2. Trend related to the news - Increase in homeschooling

 3. Who does that?
+Types of families who gravitate towards homeschooling

-4. Answering a question people care about
+4. Answering a question people care about - Why homeschool  -pros/coms

-5. Valuable to businesses
+5. Valuable to businesses - educational resources for homeschooling parents

 6. What's the most popular?